workkkfor2012/gemini-coder/README.md

 - General<br/>_Ask anything_
 - Code Completions <br/>_Ask what fits the cursor position_

-Prompts with context and instructions can be copied to clipboard or sent directly to the chosen chatbot.
+Prompts with context and instructions can be copied to clipboard or sent directly to any supported chatbot.

 **Apply Chat Response** is a smart tool that automatically integrates multi-file changes with the codebase by modyfing exisitng files or creating new ones.
 Works with chat responses in three edit formats: truncated, whole and diff.

-### Supported chatbots:
+### Supported chatbots

 _(alphabetically)_